-It is unfortunately true that those people who suffer from any singular addiction to a painful enough degree, often simply and matter-of-factly suffer from the problem of addiction, not just a problem of alcohol, or heroin, et al. The problem of addiction, of course, is a problem of something deeper still, and it is this root problem which the recovering addict must determine and reconcile.
+It is unfortunately true that those people who suffer from any singular addiction to a painful enough degree, often simply and matter-of-factly suffer from the problem of addiction, not just a problem of a particular substance.
+The problem of addiction, of course, is a problem of something deeper still.
+It’s this root problem which the recovering individual must determine and reconcile.

 The repeated switching of addictions is an unconscious way to avoid coming to terms with the pain which is at the root of one’s addiction.
 In fact, this switching will likely continue until the addicted individual is prepared to do the work of this reconciliation.
 This might include:

 - Dealing with a traumatic childhood